ktorio/ktor-documentation/topics/Engines.md

     }.start(wait = true)
 }
 ```
-In this case, you can configure the required server parameters in code.
-Learn more from the [](Configurations.md) topic.
+In this case, you can configure required server parameters in code.

 ### EngineMain {id="EngineMain"}
 `EngineMain` represents a development engine for running a server.
 You can use the following engines: